A scalable and fast artificial neural network syndrome decoder for surface codes: Introduction

 An alternative approach for syndrome decoder construction is to exploit ML techniques to train a neural network to perform the decoding task as illustrated in Figure~\ref{fig:1} (c).
-Recent research has reported the design of artificial neural network (ANN) syndrome decoders \cite{torlai2017neural, krastanov2017deep, varsamopoulos2017decoding, baireuther2018machine, davaasuren2020general}, with preliminary studies demonstrating that ANN decoders could offer highly promising performance when applied to small-scale surface codes.
-Many varieties of neural networks have attempted to be trained to act as efficient surface code decoders, which include dense networks \cite{varsamopoulos2017decoding}, networks with convolutional layers followed by dense layers \cite{davaasuren2020general}, restricted Boltzmann machine network \cite{torlai2017neural}, and network utilizing long short-term memory (LSTM) layers \cite{baireuther2018machine}.
-Trade-offs involving latency, threshold and scalability have been discussed in the literature (see for example Appendix E in Ref. \cite{Meinerz2021arxiv}), with most decoders designed in the pursuit of thresholds competitive with the non-ML decoders (MWPM being the leading non-ML algorithm), but limited to small-scale surface code demonstrations (less than distance 100 codes).
-Meinerz \textit{et al.} recently reported a neural network based decoder with a divide-and-conquer approach, which was shown to work with code distances upto 255.
-However, their work only looked at the toric code, featuring no boundaries (limited to full periodicity).
-Our work goes well beyond the existing literature, and reports the development of an ANN decoder, which is capable of outperforming conventional non-ML decoders at large code distances ($\geq$1000).
-We demonstrate the working of our ANN decoder for surface code implementations with distances reaching 1025 (more than four million physical qubits) and show that the established ANN decoder can process defect based logical qubits and lattice surgery structures of variable shapes and sizes suffering from depolarizing errors. \\ \\
+Recent research has reported the design of artificial neural network (ANN) syndrome decoders \cite{torlai2017neural, krastanov2017deep, varsamopoulos2017decoding, baireuther2018machine, davaasuren2020general, bhoumik2021efficient, sweke2020reinforcement, matekole2022decoding, overwater2022neural}, with preliminary studies demonstrating that ANN decoders could offer highly promising performance when applied to small-scale surface codes.
+Many varieties of neural networks have attempted to be trained to act as efficient surface code decoders, which include dense networks \cite{varsamopoulos2017decoding}, networks with convolutional layers followed by dense layers \cite{davaasuren2020general}, restricted Boltzmann machine networks \cite{torlai2017neural}, and networks utilizing long short-term memory (LSTM) layers \cite{baireuther2018machine}.
+Trade-offs involving decoding latency, decoding threshold and decoding scalability have been discussed in the literature (see for example Appendix E in Ref. \cite{Meinerz2021arxiv}), with most decoders designed in the pursuit of thresholds competitive with non-ML decoders, but limited to small-scale surface code demonstrations (less than distance 100 codes). \\ \\